Zup-Protocol/router-contracts/README.md

 it will run the unit, fuzz and fork tests.

-It’s not recommended to run it every time you want to test something specific, as it will also run the fork tests, which take a lot of time.
+It’s not recommended to run it every time you want to test something specific, as it will also run the fork tests, which take a lot of time and needs internet.
 Instead you can just run the tests you want to test using `forge test --mt {TEST_NAME}`.
 If you want to run a specific group of tests, you can use the commands below:

 To run only the unit tests:
 ```bash